lermana/2016_fordham_python_seminar/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- understanding how daily stock price returns relate to monthly returns

 I might sum up these missing analysis pieces by saying that we did a whole lot of *doing* and not a whole lot of *understanding*, which is fine given the fact that this was **a)** at heart a Python seminar and not a data analysis seminar and **b)** a very time-constrained seminar.
-And with that in mind, I thought it best to hold off on posting any modeling work that accompanied by a real exploratory analysis the data.
+And with that in mind, I thought it best to hold off on posting any modeling work that is not accompanied by a real exploratory analysis the data.
 I am working through producing these materials but at this point in time they are not quite finished.

 Additionally, while a textual overview of the relational data concepts of *joins* and *group by's* is covered in the ppts directory, I think it would be useful to have a dedicated notebook covering these topics in here.